 Leta Mach and her husband Darrell moved to Greenbelt in 1974.
-They have two married children – Ryan and Amy – and four granddaughters: Anna, Alexa, Piper, and Amelia.
+They have two married children – Ryan and Amy – and four granddaughters: Anna, Alexa, Piper and Amelia.

 In 2000, Mach was honored as Greenbelt’s Outstanding Citizen.
-Through the years, she served as treasurer of the Greenbelt Cooperative Nursery School; PTA president of both Greenbelt Elementary School and Eleanor Roosevelt High School; News Review reporter, editor, and proofreader; volunteer for the Greenbelt Labor Day Festival Committee; chair of the GHI Audit Committee and secretary of the board of the Greenbelt Consumer Cooperative.
-For Greenbelt’s 50th anniversary, she chaired the Greenbelt Oral History Committee that collected video oral histories.
-She also participated in the book project by writing chapter two of Greenbelt: History of a New Town.
-She has also been a museum docent.
+Through the years, she has served as treasurer of the Greenbelt Cooperative Nursery School; PTA president of both Greenbelt Elementary School and Eleanor Roosevelt High School; News Review reporter, copy editor and proofreader; Labor Day Festival Committee volunteer; GHI Audit Committee chair; Greenbelt Consumer Cooperative board secretary; Greenbelt Museum docent and Greenbelt Community Foundation board member.

 Mach grew up in a military family.
-While she was in high school her father was stationed in Washington, D.C., and she graduated from a Prince George’s County school – Bladensburg.
+While she was in high school, her father was stationed in Washington, D.C., and she graduated from Bladensburg High School.
 In 1969, she received a B.A. with Honor with a major in history and minors in English and education from Michigan State University.